MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-professional/manage-excel-templates.md

 ## Best practices and considerations for using Excel templates

-Here are some things you need to be aware of to create and make the best use of Excel templates in Dynamics 365 Sales Professional.
+Here are some things you need to be aware of to create and make the best use of Excel templates in Dynamics 365 Sales.

 -   **Test your Excel templates.**